9 Words Created by Spelling Other Words Backwards

 Oprah has a magazine titled by her first initial (O), a network named with both her initials (OWN – The Oprah Winfrey Network) and a production company that spells her name backwards (Harpo).
 Her next project will have to be an anagram (Pharo?).

-A 1956 anthropology paper by Horace Mitchell Miner examined “body ritual among the Nacirema,” an exotic tribe in North America.
-Their culture was founded by a hero named Notgnihsaw, who, in a feat of strength, once threw a piece of wampum over the Pa-To-Mac river.
-The Nacirema (“American” backwards) have become well known for what they tell us about the study of “exotic” cultures.
+A 1956 anthropology paper by Horace Mitchell Miner examined the “Body Ritual Among the Nacirema” [PDF], an exotic tribe that lives between “the Canadian Cree, the Yaqui and Tarahumare of Mexico, and the Carib and Arawak of the Antilles.”
+Their nation was founded by a hero named Notgnihsaw, who did two incredible things: He once threw a piece of wampum over the Pa-To-Mac river, and also “[chopped] down ... a cherry tree in which the Spirit of Truth resided.”
+The Nacirema have become well known for what they tell us about the study of “exotic” cultures.
+(Hint: Nacirema is “American” backwards, and that’s not the only semordnilap you’ll find here.)

 Backwards spelling in the name of satire has a long history.
-The title of Samuel Butler’s 19th century novel lampooning the society of the time was meant to be “nowhere” spelled backwards, but the ‘h’ was moved out of place.
-It features properly backwards-named characters like Yram (Mary) and Senoj Nosnibor (Robinson Jones).
+The title of Samuel Butler’s 19th-century novel lampooning the society of the time was meant to be “nowhere” spelled backwards, but the h was moved out of place.
+It features properly backwards-named characters like Senoj Nosnibor (Robinson Jones).

 “Boy” in reverse.
 British slang for a young man who is up to no good.